rklaehn/rklaehn.github.io/_posts/2018-06-08-running-ipfs-gateway.md

 If you are working or playing with IPFS, you are probably running an ipfs node somewhere on the internet.
 IPFS has the nice property that your node will only ever contain data that you have requested or added yourself, so this is a pretty safe thing to do.
 The bandwidth use of an ipfs node hosting some obscure content is pretty moderate, and you won't suddenly find illegal content in your local cache.

-But once you expose the ipfs gateway to the world, this goes out of the window. *Anybody* can request *anything* that is *anywhere* on IPFS via your gateway.
+But once you expose the ipfs gateway to the world, this goes out of the window. *Anybody* can request *anything* that is *anywhere* on IPFS via *your* gateway.
 Currently this is not such a big deal, since IPFS is still relatively unknown.
-But even now it is not wise to rely on security by obscurity.
+But even now it is not wise to rely on this.
+You might end up with a huge bandwidth bill or even some legal trouble.

 But on the other hand, it would be nice to expose an IPFS gateway to provide quick and safe access to *your own* content or content you endorse.
 So how do you do this?